Super-exponential behaviors of out-of-time ordered correlators and Loschmidt echo in a non-Hermitian interacting system: Abstract

 \section{Abstract}

-We investigate, both analytically and numerically, the dynamics of quantum chaos and quantum scrambling under many-body interaction effects via a non-Hermitian Gross-Pitaevski map model, incorporating a periodically modulated, complex strength of nonlinear interaction as delta kicks.
-We establish a theoretical equivalence between a particular out-of-time ordered correlator and the fidelity of a quantum state, which is proportional to the Loschmidt echo.
-Both exhibit a double exponential growth in relation to time, indicating the emergence of superexponential instability and superexponentially-fast scrambling.
-The underlying mechanism is rooted in the superexponentially-fast diffusion of energy, arising from the interplay between the positive feedback of nonlinear interaction and the growth of the amplitude of quantum state due to non-Hermiticity.
-Our findings suggest a kind of fastest divergence of two nearby quantum states, which has implication in information scrambling and brachistochrone evolution of quantum states.
+We investigate the out-of-time ordered correlators and Loschmidt echo in a non-Hermitian interacting system governed by a Gross-Pitaevskii map model, which incorporates a periodically modulated complex strength of the nonlinear interaction as delta kicks.
+We uncover that the time evolutions of the out-of-time ordered correlators follow that of the Loschmidt echo in certain situations.
+In particular, we find that both of them can exhibit a super-exponential growth with time, indicating the emergence of super-exponential scrambling and instability.
+Interestingly, after a proper scaling scheme, we find that all the super-exponential behaviors approximately collapse on a scaling-law curve that is independent on the non-Hermitian parameter as well as the effective Planck constant.
+The underlying mechanism is rooted in the super-exponentially fast diffusion of energy as well as the norm of quantum states.
+Our findings suggest a kind of fastest divergence of two nearby quantum states, which has implication in information scrambling.